Philip Charles MacKenzie: Career

 MacKenzie was born in Brooklyn, New York.
-He made his on-screen debut in Sidney Lumet's 1975 crime drama Dog Day Afternoon.
+He made his on-screen debut in Sidney Lumet's crime drama Dog Day Afternoon (1975).
 He then began doing numerous television guest roles and co-starring roles in afterschool specials and made-for-TV movies.
-MacKenzie guest starred on such shows as Three's Company, Baa Baa Black Sheep, Lou Grant (which co-starred his future Brothers castmate, Robert Walden), The Love Boat, The Jeffersons, Diff'rent Strokes, The Facts of Life, and WKRP in Cincinnati.
+MacKenzie guest starred on such series as Three's Company, Baa Baa Black Sheep, Lou Grant (which co-starred his future Brothers castmate, Robert Walden), The Love Boat, The Jeffersons, Diff'rent Strokes, The Facts of Life and WKRP in Cincinnati.
 In 1980, he appeared as Dr. LaFleur in The Heartbreak Winner, an ABC Afterschool Special episode.

 That same year, MacKenzie was cast in the pilot of a series proposed for NBC's 1980 fall schedule, The Six O'Clock Follies, a period piece set in 1967 Saigon.
 After a single preview telecast in April 1980, the network passed on the series' development.
 MacKenzie then landed his first regular role on the short-lived CBS sitcom Making the Grade in the spring of 1982.
 Making the Grade was also the first series role for actor George Wendt, with whom MacKenzie worked later that year when he did a guest appearance on "Coach's Daughter", an episode of NBC's Cheers.